Simone-Della/nsrange/README.md

 # nsrange
 EXECUTE NSLOOKUP IN A RANGE OF IP

-Script that resolves the ip name taken from an external file.
+Script that resolves the name of the IP addresses taken from an external file.

 Exec: